WMLW-TV: Analog-to-digital conversion

-WMLW-TV's digital television transmitter in Lincoln Park is currently running on a lower effective radiated power.
 The station (as WBME-TV) shut down its analog signal, over UHF channel 49, on June 12, 2009.
-The station's digital signal remained on its pre-transition UHF channel 48.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 49.
+The station's digital signal remained on its pre-transition UHF channel 48, using virtual channel 49.
 Weigel delayed the conversion for all of its full-power stations to digital to June 12 in the wake of the DTV Delay Act, although the possibility the station would go digital-only earlier than that remained due to the condition of the Oak Creek analog tower.
-Weigel oddly expressed interest in maintaining channel 49's analog tower for an additional month in order to use it to provide nightlight programming after the June 12 date, but WBME's analog service from Oak Creek did end on June 12 as WITI (channel 6) instead provided nightlight programming.
+Weigel oddly expressed interest in maintaining channel 49's analog tower for an additional month to use it to provide nightlight programming after the June 12 date, but WBME's analog service from Oak Creek did end on June 12 as WITI (channel 6) instead provided nightlight programming.

-In some areas of the market on days with strong tropospheric propagation across Lake Michigan, the signal of WHME-TV from South Bend, which is also on digital channel 48, can overwhelm WMLW's lower power signal, while WMLW causes interference with the former station.
-WHME has thus filed a tentative construction permit with the FCC to move back to their former analog channel, 46, though signal conflict issues with Weigel's Milwaukee operations would remain as Channel 46 also carries WDJT's digital signal.
+Before the spectrum auction when WMLW's digital signal moved off channel 48, in some areas of the market on days with strong tropospheric propagation across Lake Michigan, the signal of WHME-TV from South Bend caused co-channel interference between the stations, even in Milwaukee itself.
+The issue was not rectified until 2018, when WMLW moved to channel 24 temporarily in a spectrum shuffle detailed below.